Diagnosing EDS and HSD

 No, these conditions are no cake-walk, though yes, as I’m slowly but steadily proving along with many other hardy survivors that you can recover to some extent through dedicated nutritional & dietary work and tailored “zebra-friendly” (core-building) physical therapy that avoids injuring us further, and strengthening the bits we can.

 Lastly, I’ll note that having EDS itself, as comprehensive as it is, does NOT preclude having other diseases, conditions or issues (aka comorbidities), simultaneously.
 As Hickam’s Dictum states: “patients can have as many diseases as they damn well please!”
-And I mean beyond the incredible list of ones I’ve already noted are fairly common in the community (thyroid issues, autism, depression, CVID, allergies, insomnia, chronic fatigue, fibromyalgia, etc.) You may have any number of other illnesses and genetic disorders in addition, also.
+And I mean beyond the incredible list of ones I’ve already noted are fairly common in the community (thyroid issues, autism, depression, CVID – immune deficiencies, allergies, insomnia, chronic fatigue, fibromyalgia, etc.) You may have any number of other illnesses and genetic disorders in addition, also.

-As someone else unknown to me brilliantly said, EDS is as individual as fingerprints, and we are all unique individuals in addition especially when you toss in environmental factors which influence our epi-genetics, a whole other layer affecting genetic expression.
+As someone else unknown to me brilliantly said, EDS is as individual as fingerprints, and we are all unique individuals in addition especially when you toss in environmental factors which influence our epigenetics, a whole other layer affecting genetic expression.
 So while we may share some common “themes” of dysautonomia, fatigue, pain and hypermobility, it will truly express absolutely uniquely within individuals even within the same family.
 This is known as variable expression.
 To borrow another phrase from the Autistic community: if you’ve seen one Ehlers-Danlos (or HSD) patient, you’ve seen one Ehlers-Danlos (or HSD) patient!

 But as you know I feel strongly, every doctor has seen HSD if not also EDS patients whether they know it or not.
 Heck, we’re the frequent flyers in their offices by default!
 In fact, everyone has seen an HSD or EDS patient whether they know it or not, we’re that common IMHO.
 Hopefully the doctors will start spotting us a bit sooner with this information I’m sharing.
 (Nurses too!)
 I hope the above has helped to clarify how best to pursue a diagnosis once you do suspect it.